timoa/nodejs-encryption-api-example/README.md

 ## Documentation / Specifications

-You can access to the documentation (Swagger) here:
+You can access the documentation (Swagger) here:

 [http://localhost:3000/swagger][swagger]